jeromeetienne/AR.js-docs/posts/post-XX-how-to-use-arjs-with-aframe.md

 # Personalize your AR Content
 Now we have a basic cube in AR...
 It would be good to personalise the AR a bit.
-Let's see how to add a text, an image or even your own model in augmented reality.
+Let's see how to add text, an image or even your own model in augmented reality.

 ![screen shot 2017-07-05 at 14 45 35](https://user-images.githubusercontent.com/6317076/27867143-bf05926e-6190-11e7-855f-a90ab71976fc.png)